Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Fundamental Theorem of Calculus Part 1

-The lateral surface area of a right circular cone is given by the formula S = πr√(r² + h²), where r is the radius and h is the height.
-Understanding this formula is crucial for determining how changes in the radius impact the surface area when the height is fixed.
+The lateral surface area of a right circular cylinder is given by the formula S = 2πrh, where r is the radius and h is the height.
+This formula calculates the area of the curved surface of the cylinder, excluding the top and bottom bases.
+Knowing this formula is essential for determining how changes in height affect the surface area.

 Recommended video: